ST10303017/ST10303017_PROG6221_POE/README.md

 # Recipe Manager Application

-This README provides instructions on how to compile and run the Recipe Manager application, which is a simple console application written in C# using .NET Framework 4.8.
+This README provides instructions on how to compile, run, and test the Recipe Manager application, which is a simple console application written in C# using .NET Framework 4.8.

 ## Prerequisites